Published: May 12, 2026

 Zagreb is a safe city by U.S. and European standards.
 There are no specific security or safety concerns for U.S. businesses or U.S. nationals living in or visiting the city.
 The popular Adriatic beach cities and other tourist destinations are generally safe, but during the summer tourist season, they experience a rise in petty crime such as pickpocketing and purse snatching.

-Crime statistics from January to November 2024 (most recent) show an increase in overall crime by 7.3% from 2023.
-Of the 44,730 reported crimes, economic crime and aggravated theft made up most crimes (11,195).
+Crime statistics from early 2025 (the most recently updated government statistics) show an increase in overall crime by 8.7% increase from 2024.
+Croatia’s homicide rate is less than 1 per 100,000, and the most common forms of crime in 2025 were petty thefts, sexual harassment of females, and narcotics sale and possession.
 Violent crime is rare, but isolated attacks targeting specific persons or property can occur and may be racially motivated or prompted by lingering ethnic tensions from Croatia’s war for independence.
 Generally, thieves are looking for cash, jewelry, and other non-traceable small items.
 Safeguard your belongings, especially when using public transportation.
 Don’t outwardly display signs of wealth.
 Report incidents of theft to the local police and file a police report if your passport is stolen.

 It is largely safe to use credit/debit cards throughout the country.